Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 Oregon State Stats and Trends

-- Oregon State has played 11 games, with seven wins against the spread.
+- Oregon State has seven wins against the spread in 11 games this season.

-- This year, the Beavers have one ATS win in two games as an underdog of 7 points or more.

-- Oregon State's games this season have hit the over on five of 11 set point totals (45.5%).
+- Oregon State's games this season have eclipsed the over/under five times in 11 opportunities (45.5%).

-- Oregon State is 6-2 against the spread and 6-2 overall in games when it records more than 24 points.
+- Oregon State is 6-2 against the spread and 6-2 overall when the team scores more than 24 points.

-- The Beavers have turned the ball over 15 times, four fewer times than the Ducks have forced turnovers (19).
+- The Beavers have 15 giveaways this season, while the Ducks have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.